Miss Grand Mongolia

-Miss Grand Mongolia (Мисс Гранд Монголиа) is a national beauty pageant title awarded to Mongolia representatives competing at the Miss Grand International contest.
+Miss Grand Mongolia (Мисс Гранд Монгол) is a national beauty pageant title awarded to Mongolia representatives competing at the Miss Grand International contest.
 It was first awarded in 2013 to one of the Miss Mongolia 2013 finalists from Ulaanbaatar, Delgermaa Enkhtsogt, who then competed at the inaugural edition of Miss Grand International in Thailand, but was unplaced.
 By different directors, the following representatives were also assigned; no stand-alone pageant was held individually for Miss Grand.

 Since the establishment of Miss Grand International, Mongolia participated six times but all of its representatives were unplaced.

 History

 Mongolia debuted at Miss Grand International in 2013 after Delgermaa Enkhtsogt, a 20-year-old Ulaanbaatar-based business analyst who was also a finalist of Miss Mongolia 2013, was assigned by the Miss Mongolia Association to compete in the first edition of the said international tournament in Thailand in late November that year, but she received a non-placement.
 The license for Miss Grand Mongolia belonged to Miss Mongolia until 2015.

 The license was granted by other organizers, including the Miss Mongolia Tourism Association, Miss World Mongolia, and Anton Sergeevi Model Agency, in 2017, 2018, and 2022, respectively.

 Since the first competition in 2013, all Mongolian representatives for Miss Grand International were appointed; some of them were runners-up or finalists at other national pageants such as Miss Mongolia and Miss World Mongolia.